DrakeMP2004/Uni-Projects/README.md

 ---

 ## 👨‍💻 About Me
-I'm a **Bachelor’s Computer Science student** actively looking for a **Software Engineering / Web Development Internship**.
+I'm a 3rd year **Bachelor’s Computer Science student** from Maynooth University actively looking for an internship.
-I enjoy building practical applications that combine **clean code, good design, and real-world usability**.
+I enjoy building practical applications and problem-solving research that combine **clean code, good design, and real-world usability**.

 - 🎯 Currently focused on: **React, Java, Web Development, and Software Engineering fundamentals**
 - 🧠 Interested in: **Frontend Engineering, Full-Stack Development, UI/UX, and Systems**